aiida-cusp/aiida-cusp/docs/source/installation/get_plugin_ready.rst

 Setting up the Custodian Codes
 ==============================

-Setting up the codes for Custodian is straightforward and does not differ from the setup of regular codes.
+Setting up the codes for Custodian is straightforward and does in general not differ compared to the setup of regular codes.
-Similar to setting up the VASP code for the corresponding ``vasp`` executable, Custodian codes are setup using the ``cstdn`` executable.
+Similar to setting up the VASP code which tells AiiDA how to load and access the corresponding ``vasp`` executable, Custodian codes are setup to give AiiDA the same information on the ``cstdn`` executable.
-The only reason it is covered here is that it may likely be not available on your system by default and may required some extra steps.
+The only reason for the Custodian code setup being covered in more detail here is the fact that it may likely not be available on your system by default and thus may required some extra steps to setup.

 .. note::

    In case Custodian is already available on your system you may skip the following steps and directly setup the code as usual.
-   To check if Custodian is already available simply check if the  ``cstdn`` executable is available, for instance using the command
+   To check if Custodian is already available simply you can simply test if the  ``cstdn`` executable is available, for instance using the command

    .. code:: console